Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     Cr = 0.5R' - 0.4451G' - 0.0549B'

-Y' is clamped to the range [0…1] and Cb and Cr are clamped to the range [-0.5…0.5].
+Y' is clamped to the woke range [0…1] and Cb and Cr are clamped to the range [-0.5…0.5].
 The Y'CbCr quantization is limited range.